SemonCat/SeekArc/README.md

 ### About This Project

-This project is fork on [SeekArc](https://github.com/TriggerTrap/SeekArc).
+This project is fork from [SeekArc](https://github.com/TriggerTrap/SeekArc).

 I just upload to maven and building by gradle.